mcappola/ctdprocessing/README.md

 ### DIRECTIONS FOR INSTALL
 - Install required seabird software.
 - Download the "ctdprocessing" directory.
-Current version requires that the directory structure is preserved.
+Current version requires that the directory structure is preserved so cloning the repo is best.

 ### DIRECTIONS FOR USE
 - Put raw files into the raw directory.
 This is any file generated from the deck unit.